 Discharging the transit procedure

-The transit procedure is ended either at the customs office or at the authorised consignee’s facilities.
+The transit procedure is discharged either at the customs office or at the authorised consignee’s facilities.
 The principal holder of the transit procedure must end the transit within the given time limit and make sure that the affixed seals have remained intact during the transport.

 If goods are missing or have been changed, then the transit principal must submit a statement regarding the goods to Customs’ transit follow-up.
 Based on the statement and the provided proof, the transit principal can provide alternative proof.
 The transit principal may have to pay taxes and other payments for the goods, if they disappear during transport.
 Under a standard procedure, all measures for ending transits are carried out at a customs office.
-As a rule, goods are also placed under another type of customs procedure (e.g. release into free circulation or warehousing) when they are presented at the customs office of destination.
+As a rule, goods are also placed under another type of customs procedure (e.g. release for free circulation or warehousing) when they are presented at the customs office of destination.

 Requesting permission to unload a T transit

 Unloading permission can be requested from any customs office open for business and which provides customer service, including the Customs Electronic Service Centre (Spake), when the goods are in Finland.
 When the transit-goods are to be placed in a temporary storage facility, Customs must be informed of to which facility the goods will be unloaded.
-The transit declaration functions as the summary declaration for temporary storage.
+The transit declaration functions as a summary declaration for temporary storage.

 The Electronic Service Centre can send an email with permission to unload when:

 - the person requesting the unloading permission is not receiving the goods as an authorised consignee

-- there is no customs office open for business and with customer service in the place where the receiving warehouse is located
+- there is no customs office open for business and with customer service in the place where the receiving storage facility is located